Breaking News | Pompeo heads to see allies who are turning page on Trump

-Secretary of State Mike Pompeo faces an elephant in the room as he heads Friday on a seven-nation trip to US allies — they have congratulated President-elect Joe Biden on his victory and he most certainly has not.
+Secretary of State Mike Pompeo faces an elephant in the room as he begins a seven-nation trip to US allies — they have congratulated President-elect Joe Biden on his victory and he most certainly has not.

 With President Donald Trump refusing to concede and making unsubstantiated claims of fraud, Pompeo, one of his most loyal aides, has dug in with him.